Ringworm Isn’t Always Red: Spotting the Rash on Darker Skin Tones

 How Eczema Looks on Asian Skin: Signs and Treatment Options

-Eczema, also known as atopic dermatitis, is one of the most common chronic skin conditions out there.
+Eczema, or atopic dermatitis, is one of the most common chronic skin conditions out there.
 But it doesn’t look the same on everyone.
-Most of the material out there, like medical textbooks and images, tends to primarily show eczema on lighter skin.
+Medical textbooks and images tend to primarily show eczema on lighter skin.
 This is a huge problem.
-This lack of representation creates a gap when we are identifying and treating eczema in individuals with darker skin tones.
+This lack of representation makes it harder to identify and treat eczema in individuals with darker skin tones.
 It can be especially hard when trying to identify eczema on those with Asian skin because the inflammation may present as discoloration.
 Not to mention, eczema is also very common among Asians and Pacific Islanders!
 In this article, we will explore how eczema looks on Asian skin and its importance to adequately represent all skin tones in dermatology.

 So, first things first—what exactly is eczema?